Tag: mortgage rates

 Strategies: Consolidate debts, increase income via side gigs.
 Bureau of Labor Statistics notes gig economy boosts qualify if documented 2+ years.

-Pros of Low DTI Cons of High DTI
+Pros of Low DTICons of High DTI

 • Access to lowest mortgage interest rates